Who would have guessed that COVID-19 would transform into a savage global beast?

 When you speak with a professional, you unleash burdens associated with this pandemic.
 Burdens you’ve carried alone for months.

-As a mental health coach for attorneys, my goal is to help you deal with life’s challenges.
+As a mental health coach for over 10 years, my goal is to help you deal with life’s challenges.
 My purpose is to help you navigate through this pandemic without losing your marbles.

 To learn about the techniques I use with my patients to boost their mental health and stay sane during this pandemic, shoot me an email at email@example.com or book a 30-minute free life coaching session to feel better.

-I want to teach you how to stay sane as an attorney during this pandemic.
+I want to teach you how to stay sane during this pandemic.
 Take the leap today.
-Your mental health affects everything you do and can even render your law practice useless.
-This is especially since mental challenges affect your ability to perform well.
+Your mental health affects everything you do and can even render your time spent at work useless.
+This is especially since mental health challenges affect your productivity and ability to perform well.

 I am ready to take the journey with you.
 I am waiting to see you on the other side.